Why Don't You Just Die!: Reception

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 97% based on 76 reviews, and an average rating of 7.4/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 97% based on 74 reviews, and an average rating of 7.4/10.
 The website's critical consensus reads, "As wickedly smart as it is energetic, Why Don't You Just Die! should satisfy audiences in the mood for a gore-soaked good time."
 It also has a score of 69 out of 100 on Metacritic, based on 11 critics, indicating "generally favorable reviews".

 Ed Potton of The Times rated the film 4 stars out of 5.
 Nikki Baughan of Empire rated the film 4 stars out of 5.
-William Hughes of AV Club rated the film "B".
+William Hughes of The A.V.
+Club rated the film "B".
 Wendy Ide of The Observer rated the film 4 stars out of 5.
 Peter Bradshaw of The Guardian rated the film 4 stars out of 5.

 The film received positive reviews in the Los Angeles Times, The New York Times, NPR, Variety, and The Hollywood Reporter.

 Simon Abrams of RogerEbert.com gave the film a more mixed review, rating it 2.5 stars out of 4.